Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Here we’ve outlined some of the commercial real estate specific CRMs.

-Another CRM that is commercial real estate-focused, MREN’s unique features include interconnected networks, internal communication, and collaboration tools.
+Another CRM tool that is commercial real estate-focused, MREN’s unique features include interconnected networks, internal communication, and collaboration tools.
 It also has a marketplace to support syndication and capital raises.

 Apto is a broker-specific CRM system, made for all brokerage types including tenant reps and investment sales.